jiwaideng/Python_Excercises/README.md

 Python_Excercises
 =================

-Some personal exercises while learning python magic.
+Some python exercises for a friend.